aj-kivimaki/jpx/README.md

 Runs on every PR or push to `main`

 - Linting & formatting (ESLint + Prettier)
+- Typecheck packages
+- Build packages

+> Packages `must` be built before running typecheck for apps

-- Type checking
+- Typecheck apps
 - Unit tests
-- Build
+- Build all
 - Code quality analysis (SonarCloud)
 - Deploy to Netlify (on push to `main` only)